-I write learning notes about various topics within TCS and math.
+I occasionally write learning notes about things I learn in CS theory and math.

 Email: vc.lecomte@gmail.com (also victor@alignment.org)